 Conclusion – What Should You Do About Your Hernia?

 Are we suggesting you don’t need surgery.
 If you’re not massively hampered by it and it’s not causing huge amounts of pain then perhaps.
 But, if you haven’t already, get to your doc and ensure that the bulge can be pushed back in.
 This will rule out any serious complications from the inguinal hernia.

 We then urge you to consider the following questions.
 How much pain are you in?
 What do you want to be able to do with your body?
 How good can you feel without surgery?
 How good can you feel with surgery?
 What can you do to reduce your risk of any chronic pain whether you have surgery or not?

 From our biased standpoint we recommend seeking out some kind of physical therapy to see how good you can get it feeling.
 Whether that’s with ourselves or any other provider really doesn’t matter.

 You could be like Joel, playing football and tennis and simply have no awareness of your hernia.
 Wouldn’t that be nice?
-Of course we can’t guarantee that will be you but we urge you to do all that you can to minimise your risk of long standing pain.
+Of course we can’t guarantee that will be the same with you but we urge you to do all that you can to minimise your risk of long standing pain.
 Whether that is before or after surgery.
-Or indeed like in Joel’s case, both.
+Or in Joel’s case both.

 And what of Joel?
-6 months in and he’s still pain free.
-Is he in perfect alignment, no. But he’s better than he was.
+I checked in with him after 6 months and again now on refreshing this article 18 months later.
+He’s still pain free.
+Is he in perfect alignment?
+No. But he’s better than he was.
+And he’s doing his stretches to do his bit to keep himself that way.
 We don’t need to aim for perfection.
 Just better than we were.
 And what does Joel feel about all this.
 Well here’s his thoughts from the Google Review he left for us: